Agoric/documentation/main/zoe/guide/README.md

 Smart contracts on Zoe have no access to the underlying digital assets, but they can ask Zoe for information on what was escrowed for each offer.
-That information is in the form of an `extent`, which can be thought of as the answer to `how much` or `how many` ([see more about ERTP fundamentals here](../../ertp/guide/)).
-In "3 bricks" the "3" is the extent.
+That information is in the form of a `unit`, which can be thought of as the answer to `how much` or `how many` ([see more about ERTP fundamentals here](../../ertp/guide/)).
+In "3 bricks" the "3" is the unit.

-Because this is a swap, we want to literally swap the extents for the first offer and the matching offer.
+Because this is a swap, we want to literally swap the units for the first offer and the matching offer.
 That is, the user who put in the first offer will get what the second user put in and vice versa.
 Our contract makes a call to `zoe.reallocate` in order to tell Zoe about